licinio75/amonkeys/README.md

 # amonkeys
 API Test - The CRM service

 Amonkeys is a Java-based web application designed to interact with DynamoDB and S3 for storing user and customer data.
 The application is built using Spring Boot, leveraging AWS SDK for services like DynamoDB and S3.
-This project provides basic user and customer management, authentication, and file storage.
+This project provides basic user and customer management, Google OAuth 2.0 authentication, and file storage.

 ## Prerequisites